 “Most people think that doing crunches will get rid of love handles, but they are misinformed,” Keigher says.
 When done properly, crunches do tone muscles, but the problem is, love handles don’t contain an ounce of muscle.
 They’re fat, and to burn fat you need a healthy diet and a rigorous cardiovascular program, he explains.

-Work your body correctly, and you will certainly see results, says Sylvia Nasser, a certified personal trainer on Long Island, NY.
+Work your body correctly, and you will certainly see results, Sylvia Nasser, a certified personal trainer on Long Island, NY says.